andstatus/game2048/README.md

 You can open this project in IntelliJ IDEA by opening the folder or the build.gradle.kts file.

+You can find this template at GitHub: <https://github.com/korlibs/korge-hello-world>

 For Windows, change all the `./gradlew` for `gradlew.bat`.

 You should use Gradle 5.5 or greater and Java 8 or greater.

+Tasks related to specific targets, might not be available if the target is not enabled, make sure that the required targets are enabled/not commented out in the `korge {}` section inside `build.gradle.kts`.

 ## Compiling for the JVM (Desktop)